SimonPreissner/fruitfly/README.md

 ```

 Countwords.py is intended to implement incremental development of a Fruitfly object; that is, whenever a new word is observed, the Fruitfly object's parts (PN layer, KC layer, and projection connections) adapt to that new word.

-### Turning the fly into a search engine
-You can test the capability of the the fly's algorithm to return web pages that are similar to a given one (and crucially, dimensionality-reduced), by typing:

-    python3 searchfly.py data/generic_pod.csv 2000 6 5 https://en.wikipedia.org/wiki/Yahoo!